ReDI-School/intro-java/lesson7/basic_strings_exercises.md

 ### indexOf(String substring)

-Write a program that takes two strings and print where in the first string the second string starts
+Write a program that takes two strings and prints where in the first string the second string starts

 ```text
 Input 1: This is a test